o-souter/Carbs_Concept/README.md

 # CARBS Android App

 ## Overview
 The **CARBS Android App** is the CARBS Capture Tool.
 It allows individuals with Type 1 Diabetes to capture images of meals and automatically estimate carbohydrate content using AI-powered backend processing.
+It functions as one of two deliverables as part of my MSci Project.
+View the CARBS Android Capture Tool app [here](https://github.com/o-souter/Carbs_Concept)

 ## Features
 - Capture meal images directly within the app.